-Mexican picadas are topped with refried beans, salsa, onions, and cheese.
+Poblanas: Mexican picadas are also known as pellizcadas and topped with refried beans, salsa, onions, and cheese.
 Some variations are offered for meat-lovers such as adding shredded beef or beef marrow (delicious!).

-Acapulco, being a fishing resort, prepares varieties of picadas that include fish or beans for the traditional toppings.
+From Acapulco: Being a fishing zone, in Acapulco you’ll find varieties of picadas that include fish or beans for the traditional toppings.
 It is common to find this variety at most seashore restaurants.

 - MASA HARINA: The same used to make tortillas (nixtamalized corn flour).
 Find it at any Mexican food store, Amazon, or some local supermarkets in the international aisle.

 - LARD: Buy the pork lard at a Mexican store or butcher shop, it is different in color and taste than the one you find in the supermarket.
-Otherwise sub pork lard with bacon fat for a flavorful taste.
+Otherwise sub pork lard with bacon fat for more flavor.